-The Fund expects to declare any distributions daily and ordinarily pays distributions monthly.
-The Fund intends to distribute net realized capital gains (if any) annually.
-It may also be necessary, in order to qualify for favorable tax treatment and to avoid any Fund-level tax, for the Fund to make a special income and/or capital gains distribution.
-Both types of distributions will be made in additional shares of the Fund unless an election is made on behalf of a separate account to receive some or all of the distributions in cash.
+Each Fund intends to distribute any net investment income and net realized capital gains (if any) annually.
+It may also be necessary, in order to qualify for favorable tax treatment and to avoid any Fund-level tax, for each Fund to make a special income and/or capital gains distribution.
+Both types of distributions will be made in additional shares of the applicable Fund unless an election is made on behalf of a separate account to receive some or all of the distributions in cash.